Location of the data

 Using various programs you can sync your local data or create automated backups.

-You can upgrade your subscription at any time.
-The credit balance of the current subscription will be credited to you when you order the upgrade.
+The credit of the current subscription will be credited to you when you order the new subscription.

-Before your subscription expires, we will contact you several times by email.
+Before your subscription expires, we will contact you three times by email.

 Yes, you can access your FTP Storage under your own domain or subdomain.